-I was born on October 4, 1975 in Ibadan, a sprawling university city in south-western Nigeria.
-One of my fondest childhood memories was staring at the projector screen as my father showed slides from his travels across Australia and New Zealand.
+I was born on October 4, 1975, in Ibadan, a sprawling university city in south-western Nigeria.
+One of my fondest childhood memories was staring at the projector screen as my father, a university professor, showed slides from his travels across Australia and New Zealand.
 How I wanted to travel the world!

 Then I discovered faraway places by immersing myself in the pages of a book.
 Sometimes by squeezing my eyes tight, I saw myself walking down cobbled European streets or swaying a beaded waist to pulsating drum beats from the times when African warriors still ruled the Savannah plains.

 My love for reading anything I could lay my hands on led to poetry writing when I was twelve.
 It was the best way I made sense of all those long, angst-filled teenage and young adult years.